The Mayor of Southwark

 This is very much in keeping with Southwark's position as 'London's most historic borough' and our proven reputation for promoting good relations between residents of every background.
 We also support others in the council and the community to do likewise - to celebrate all that is good about life in Southwark.

 At the same time, the office of Mayor carries its own unique set of rights and historic entitlements.
 For example, the Mayor of a borough has long been recognised as being second only to Royalty and the Queen's Deputy, the Lord Lieutenant or the Representative Deputy Lieutenant.

 This means that the Mayor has unlimited rights to precedence in the borough and is always afforded due dignity and respect as the most important person in attendance at public events, save those where a member of The Royal Family and Her Majesty's Deputy is present.
 For civic events within the borough boundaries where the Queen's Deputy is present, but not a member of the Royal Family, the Mayor enjoys precedence overall as First Citizen.

-Councillor Sunil Chopra was elected Mayor and Councillor Michael Situ was appointed as Deputy Mayor at the Mayor Making on Saturday 21 May 2022.
+Councillor Michael Situ was elected Mayor 2023-2024 and Councillor Naima Ali was appointed as Deputy Mayor at the Mayor Making on 20 May 2023.
 This took place at the Annual Meeting of the Council (incorporating the election and installation of the new mayor of Southwark).